marshallswain/feathers-graph-populate/docs/getting-started.md

 > Notice that the `$populateParams` is a custom `param`, so it is outside of the `query` object.

-### Unnamed Queries (internal only)
+### Unnamed Queries (for internal requests only by default or with option: 'allowUnnamedQueryForExternal' for external requests)

-For internal requests, in addition to supporting named queries, you can directly provide a query object.
+In addition to supporting named queries, you can directly provide a query object.
 This allows custom, unnamed queries like the following:

 ```js
 app.service('users').find({